Dolph Ziggler: Professional wrestling career

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2004–2023)

-Early appearances and The Spirit Squad (2004–2006)
+The Spirit Squad (2004–2006)

 Nemeth signed a contract with World Wrestling Entertainment (WWE) in 2004.
-He was assigned to their developmental territory Ohio Valley Wrestling (OVW), debuting as "Nick Nemeth".
-He feuded with Paul Burchill and challenged unsuccessfully for the OVW Television Championship, losing a championship match against then-champion Ken Doane on August 12, 2005.
+He was assigned to its developmental territory Ohio Valley Wrestling (OVW), debuting on November 3, 2004, under his real name, stylized as "Nick Nemeth".
+After briefly teaming with Steve Lewington, Nemeth went on to feud with Paul Burchill.
+In August 2005, he unsuccessfully challenged Ken Doane for the OVW Television Championship.
+In September 2005, he unsuccessfully challenged Johnny Jeter for the OVW Heavyweight Championship.
+In October 2005, he began wrestling on main roster house shows.
+After joining WWE's main roster as a member of the Spirit Squad in January 2006, Nemeth continued to wrestle sporadically for OVW until April 2006.

-Nemeth was called up to the Raw roster shortly afterwards, making his television debut on the September 25, 2005, episode of Sunday Night Heat.
-He was made the enforcer and sidekick for Chavo Guerrero Jr., who was using a golfer in-ring persona and going by the ring name of "Kerwin White".
+Nemeth made his main roster television debut on the September 25, 2005, episode of Sunday Night Heat.
+He was made the enforcer and sidekick for Chavo Guerrero, who was using a golfer in-ring persona and going by the ring name of "Kerwin White".
 As such, Nemeth became White's caddie.
 His wrestling debut came on an episode of Sunday Night Heat, teaming up with White in a tag team match against Shelton Benjamin and Matt Striker.
 After the death of Eddie Guerrero, Chavo Guerrero dropped the "Kerwin White" character, and Nemeth no longer played the role of his caddie and tag partner.
 After a few months of wrestling in dark matches and at house shows, he was sent back to OVW.

-Nemeth became a part of The Spirit Squad faction, a group of five wrestlers who used the in-ring personas of male cheerleaders, and adopted the name Nicky in OVW during late 2005.
+Nemeth became a part of the Spirit Squad faction, a group of five wrestlers who used the in-ring personas of male cheerleaders, and adopted the name Nicky in OVW during late 2005.
 The Spirit Squad members trained with real cheerleaders and gymnasts to ensure their characters were believable.
 On January 23, 2006, they had their WWE television debut as a group, appearing on Raw and helping Jonathan Coachman win a Royal Rumble qualifying match against Jerry "The King" Lawler by performing cheers for Coachman and distracting Lawler.
 They later became a part of the ongoing scripted feud between WWE chairman Vince McMahon and Shawn Michaels.
-The heel McMahon brought in the Squad to attack Michaels on numerous occasions, including placing them in multiple handicap matches.
+The heel McMahon brought in the Spirit Squad to attack Michaels on numerous occasions, including placing them in multiple handicap matches.